mmshahria/GlassboardTech-API-Reference/Files/GET Get Files for the current User.md

 <strong>id<strong> `string`

-A unique identifier to locate this file./The unique identifier that represents a file.
+A unique internal identifier to locate this file.

 <strong>ownerId<strong> `string`

-The unique owner identifier for this file.
+The unique identifier of the user who owns this object.

 <strong>tenantId<strong> `string`